TheAhmadOsman/ComputerNetworks/README.md

 127.0.0.3 2
 ```

+*TOML* file provides some explanation. **You don't have to read network configuration from TOML config file**.

 ## Stage 1: Welcome to the Party

 Start with a socket application that reads network configuration from a file, binds to port 4300, and prints the routing table.